Travel affected by COVID-19

 Travel restrictions are in place due to the COVID-19 pandemic.

 On this page:

 - Passenger transportation

 Unless you are exempt, all travellers returning to Canada are required by law to self-isolate for 14 days.

-On March 25, 2020, the Government of Canada implemented a self-isolation plan for returning international travellers under the Quarantine Act.
+The Government of Canada has implemented a self-isolation plan for returning international travellers under the Quarantine Act.

 - The federal government will continue to use its authority under the Quarantine Act to ensure compliance with the order to self-isolate, enforceable by RCMP or local police